Three Legs of The Online Marketing Stool

 Search, Outreach, & Retargeting: The Solid Stool

 Put together, we can see how these three cover a lot.
-A potential customer is either looking or not and has either visited your site or haven’t.
+A potential customer is either looking or not and has either visited your site or hasn’t.
 Despite the scenario, you’ve got it covered.
 And the best part about it is that each person has the chance to interact with you through multiple of these scenarios until they’re convinced that they should buy from you.
 If you have a sturdy stool, you’ll be primed to make that happen on a regular basis.

 Are you looking for an agency that knows how to bring in new customers?
 Contact email@example.com.